Agenta-AI/agenta/README.md

 Feetful of Fun
 ```

-Now let's procede to add the application to the Agenta platform.
+Now let's procede to add the application to Agenta Lab.

 ```bash